Part 2: Crew of the Jago

 Rei grabbed my hand again and we headed down to the lower deck.
 We walked slowly because I was still trying to heal.
 For such an enthusiastic person, she didn't seem to mind the slow pace.

 The lower deck had a few boxes and crates.
-There was an old, but still strong-looking man maybe in his 60’s with a bald head and a long white beard on a hologram glass and glancing at the different crates around him.
+There was an old, but still strong-looking man maybe in his 60's with a bald head and a long white beard.
+He was looking at a hologram glass and glancing at the different crates around him.

 "Ah, Rei and you must be the one Tammy was fixing up?" he asked, as he finished writing.

 Rei answered for me, "This is Sarth from Sola.
 He helped us capture Vaughan."

 "It's good to see you up and about."
 He held up his arms as if unveiling the ship to me for the first time.
 "Welcome to the Jago."